cloudControl/documentation/Guides/PHP/Joomla 2.5.md

 ##2.
 Update the Configuration

-A few changes need to be made to the default Joomla configuration and code to accommodate cloudControl deployment.
+A few changes need to be made to the default Joomla configuration and code to accommodate exoscale deployment.
 These changes are as follows:

  * Store sessions in the database
  * Store Cache Information in APC